Okinawa Island: Sanzan era and Ryūkyū Kingdom

 In 1429, King Shō Hashi completed the unification of the three kingdoms and founded the Ryūkyū Kingdom with its capital at Shuri Castle.
 His descendants conquered the Amami Islands.
 In 1469, King Shō Taikyū died, so the royal government chose a man named Kanemaru as the new king, who chose the name Shō En and established the Second Shō dynasty.
 His son Shō Shin conquered the Sakishima Islands and centralized the royal government, the military, and the noro priestesses.

 Satsuma Domain

 In 1609, the Japanese Satsuma Domain launched the invasion of Ryukyu, ultimately capturing the king and his capital after a long struggle.
 Ryukyu was forced to cede the Amami Islands and become a vassal of Satsuma.
 The kingdom became both a tributary of China and a tributary of Japan.
 Because China would not make a formal trade agreement unless a country was a tributary state, the kingdom was a convenient loophole for Japanese trade with China.
 When Japan officially closed off trade with European nations except for the Dutch, Nagasaki, Tsushima, and Kagoshima became the only Japanese trading ports offering connections with the outside world.

-At some time, karate came into existence as a type of systematized martial arts.